jamunjar-logo

 Key Takeaways

-- After 30, the biggest metabolic changes — from fast metabolism to slow metabolism — are usually driven by muscle loss and reduced movement, not a sudden failure of metabolism.
+• After 30, metabolic changes — from fast metabolism to slow metabolism — are mostly driven by muscle loss and reduced movement, not a sudden failure of metabolism.

-- Crash diets can backfire by reducing energy expenditure more than expected.
+• Crash diets backfire by reducing energy expenditure more than expected — sustainable plans consistently outperform restriction cycles.

-- Protein, resistance training, walking, sleep, and stress control are the most practical levers.
+• Protein, resistance training, walking, sleep, and stress control are the most practical and evidence-supported levers.

 Frequently Asked Questions